136MasterNR/Battles-of-Batch/README.md

   - Large amounts of enemies can be extremely difficult to fight, but they have their weaknesses too.
 For example, if their main weapon is too short there's much more chance for them to miss a hit (Not yet an implemented feature).

 ### List of Enemies & their Traits
   - **Yara**: This enemy has very low damage and health points.
-Has 20% chance to inflict you with fire for 1 to 2 turns.
+Has 20% chance to inflict fire on you for 1 to 2 turns.
   - **Jumpo**: It can be found on the second level.
 Its design gets inspiration from a Sea-Horse.
 It's very known for how strong it is, because of its very sharp, strong but small tail.
   - **Nimbo**: This enemy is a supporter.
 It has very strong defense system.
 It has 75% chance to advance forward other enemies, which basically lets them take action qucker than usual by resetting their action points back to 0.
   - **French**: This enemy is the stronger version of Jumpo.
 Because of how hard and heavy it is, it deals a very large amount of damage, has a decent amount of defense, and can cause the bleeding effect with power value of 2.
+  - **Snek**: This enemy can poison you.
+More Info Soon!
   - **Weavy**: More Info Soon!
   - **Boi**: More Info Soon!
   - **Zorm**: More Info Soon!
   - **Twu**: More Info Soon!
   - **Nein**: More Info Soon!
   - **Uno**: More Info Soon!
-  - **Snek**: More Info Soon!
 ### Hard Level (#4.3)
   - More Coming Soon!